+Intern Name: •

 Semester of Internship:

-Special l Education 6-12
+Special Education 6-12

-4 3 2 1
+Alabama Standard/Rule 290-3.334 4 3 2 1

-elopment and learning and use
+(a) Learner Development and Individual Learning Different this knowledge to provide meaningful and challenging lea 1.
+All candidates will: clopment and learning and use

+(i) Understand how language, culture, and family background influence the learning of individuals with exceptionalities.
 Candidate actively seeks knowledge of all students' levels of development and their backgrounds, cultures, skills, language proficiency, interests, and special needs from a variety of sources.
 This information is acquired for individual students.
 Candidate understands the active nature of student learning and attains information about levels of development for some students. • The Candidate also purposefully seeks knowledge from several sources of students' backgrounds, cultures, skills, language proficiency, interests, and special needs and attains this knowledge about groups of students.
 Candidate indicates the importance of understanding how students learn and the students' backgrounds, cultures, skills, language proficiency, interests, and special needs, and attains this knowledge about the class as a whole or in general.
-Candidate demonstrates little or no understanding of how language, culture and family influence learning on individuals with exceptionalities and does not seek our such understanding.
+Candidate demonstrates little or no understanding of how language, culture, and family influence learning on individuals with exceptionalities and does not seek our such understanding.

-Candidate seizes an opportunity to enhance learning, building on a spontaneous event or student interests, or successfully adjusts and differentiates instruction to address individual student misunderstandings. • Candidate persists in seeking effective approaches for students who need help, using an extensive repertoire of instructional strategies and soliciting additional resources from the school or community.
+(ii) Use understanding of development and individual differences to respond to the needs of individuals with exceptionalities.
+Candidate seizes an opportunity to enhance learning, building on a spontaneous event or student interests, or successfully adjusts and differentiates instruction to address individual student misunderstandings .
+Candidate persists in seeking effective approaches for students who need help, using an extensive repertoire of instructional strategies and soliciting additional resources from the school or community.
 Candidate promotes the successful learning of all students, making minor adjustments as needed to instruction plans and accommodating student questions, needs, and interests. • Drawing on a broad repertoire of strategies, the Candidate persists in seeking approaches for students who have difficulty learning.
-Candidate at tempts to modify the lesson when needed and to respond to student questions and interests , with moderate success. • Candidate accepts responsibility for student success but has only a limited repertoire of strategies to draw upon.
-Candidate adheres to the instruction plan in spite of evidence of poor stude understanding or lack of interest . • Candidate ignores student questions; when students experience difficulty, th Candidate blames the students or their home environment.
+Candidate attempts to modify the lesson when needed and to respond to student questions and interests, with moderate success. • Candidate accepts responsibility for student success but has only a limited repertoire of strategies to draw upon.
+Candidate adheres to the instruction plan in spite of evidence of poor student understanding or lack of interest. • Candidate ignores student questions; when students experience difficulty, the Candidate blames the students or their home environment.

-4 Ferences.
-Beginning special education learning experiences for individuals version individuals of all students' levels of development and their backgrounds, cultures, skills, language proficiency, interests, and special needs from a variety of sources.
-This information is acquired for individual students.
-Candidate seizes an opportunity to enhance learning, building on a spontaneous event or student interests, or successfully adjusts and differentiates instruction to address individual student misunderstandings.
-Candidate persists in seeking effective approaches for students who need help, using an extensive repertoire of instructional strategies and soliciting additional resources from the school or community.
-Cerences.
-Beginning special education professionals understand how excelearning experiences for individuals with exceptionalities.
-Prior to programe in the exceptionalities is to programe in the exceptionalities is the excision of the exceptionalities.
-Prior to programe in the exceptional transmitter of successful successful sets and special needs from a variety of sources.
-This information is acquired for individual students.
-Candidate understands the active nature of student learning and attains information about levels of development for some students.
-Candidate actively seeks knowledge of all students' levels of development for some students.
-The information is acquired for individual students.
-Candidate also purposefully seeks knowledge from several sources of students' backgrounds, cultures, skills, language proficiency, interests, and special needs and attains this knowledge about groups of students.
-Candidate seizes an opportunity to enhance learning, building on a spontaneous event or student interests, or successfully adjusts and differentiates instruction to address individual student misunderstandings.
-Candidate promotes the successful learning of all students, making minor adjustments as needed to instruction plans and accommodating student guestions, needs, and interests. • Oradidate persists in seeking effective approaches for students who need help, using an extensive repertoire of instructional strategies and soliciting additional resources from the school or communiv.
-Candidate persists in seeking approaches for students who need help, using an extensive repertoire of strategies, the Candidate persists in seeking approaches for students who need help.
-4 3 2 Ferences.
-Beginning special education professionals understand how exceptionalities may interact with develoating experiences for individuals with exceptionalities.
-Prior to program completion: Candidate actively seeks knowledge of all students 'levels of development at information about levels of development for smuther students' here solvers of student learning and attains information about levels of student backgrounds, cultures, skills, language proficiency, interests, and special needs from a variety of sources.
-This individual students.
-Candidate understanding how students learn and the students' backgrounds, cultures, skills, language proficiency, interests, and special needs and attains this knowledge about the class as a whole or individual students.
-Candidate promotes the successful aread autions the students' backgrounds, cultures, skills, language proficiency, interests, and special needs and attains this knowledge about the class as a whole or individual student misunderstandings.
-Candidate promotes the successful aread.
-Candidate attempts to modify the lesson when needed and to respond to student aread automotare in secting approaches for student misunderstandings.
-Candidate persists in scelling of the student areads, with moderate success to and a trains the student misunderstandings.
-Candidate persists in scelling effective approaches for student misunderstandings.
-Candidate persists in scelling effective of instruction plans and accommodating student success but has only a limited repertoire of student when deller persists in scelling effective of instruction advection and accommodating student success but has only a limited repertoire of instruction of advection and scelling approaches for student swheneed before severifies to thave different thasthare the s